Ostheer/IBM4610_bot/README.md

 Linux machine running Windows XP (32 bit) in a VM, with a shared folder (`Z:\ in Windows`).

-The telegram bot `sure_mark.py` runs on Linux, from the shared `Z:\telegram_bot`.
+The Python telegram bot runs on Linux.
-Whenever the user sends a text message, it creates a file `to_print.txt` in the same folder.
+Whenever the user sends a text message, it creates a file `to_print.txt` in a shared folder.

 The batch script `print_contents.bat` polls the folder every 500ms.
 If it encounters `to_print.txt`, it starts Microsoft Word 2003 using a specific macro (`macro.vba`).

 The macro reads the `to_print.txt` file and appends it to `empty_receipt.doc`.
-The macro then prints the document, suppressing any errors.
+The macro then prints the document, suppressing any errors or warnings (about margins).
 Lastly it deletes the file and terminates Word.

 The script `macro.vba` is embedded in the base template of the Microsoft Office installation, so the file is not necessarily present on the system.